charliemeyer2000/website2/README.md

-This is my second iteration of my [personal website](https://charliemeyer.xyz).
+This is the second iteration of my [personal website](https://charliemeyer.xyz).

 ## Stack